 - Regulatory issues

-- Open access versus vertically integrated players
+- Player profiles – open access and vertically integrated players

-- Current deployment initiatives
+- Deployment initiatives

 - Key vertically integrated players.